-There is an increasing need to use data visualization tools to guarantee the quality, accuracy and integrity of clinical trial data.
-This need is mainly driven by the changes in regulatory requirements that aim to reduce the risk to patients through better quality data.
+There is an increasing need to use data visualization tools to guarantee the quality, accuracy and integrity of clinical data.
+This need is mainly driven by the changes in regulatory requirements that aim to reduce the risk to patients through better quality clinical data.

 The FDA guidance for industry and the EMA reflection paper encourages greater reliance on centralized monitoring practices.
 100% SDV is not required or expected by the FDA.
 Also, 100% SDV is limited in its ability to provide insight to data trends across time, patients, and clinical sites.